House Panel Delays Vote on Impeachment Articles

 In seeking to clear Trump, Republicans returned again and again to statements by the president and Ukrainian leaders since the inquiry began that there was no pressure applied by Trump or felt in Kyiv.
 They pointed out that Ukraine did not announce the investigations Trump wanted and that the military aid the president had blocked for months was eventually released and a meeting between the presidents occurred.

-“Show me the Ukrainian that was pressured,” said Rep. Matt Gaetz, R-Fla.
+“Show me the Ukrainian that was pressured,” said Rep. Matt Gaetz, R-Fla., a loquacious defender of Trump.
 “Show me the Ukrainian that knew that any of this was tied to any conditionality.”

 But Democrats said that, too, was fallacious, noting that Trump allowed the aid to be delivered only after he had been briefed about the whistleblower complaint.
 The security assistance funds were released “because the president got caught,” said Rep. Val Demings, D-Fla.
 She insisted that lawmakers ought not to be persuaded by the fact that Trump never explicitly said he was tying official acts to political favors.